 Sadiq at the double as Almeria beat Real Betis in pre-season friendly

-Umar Sadiq scored a brace as Almeria defeat La Liga club Real Betis 2-1 in a pre-season friendly match on Wednesday.
+Umar Sadiq scored a brace as Almeria defeated La Liga club Real Betis 2-1 in a pre-season friendly match on Wednesday.

-Th encounter took place at the Nuevo Mirador Stadium and it was Almeria’s sixth-preseason friendly as they get ready to begin the Segunda Division campaign.
+The encounter took place at the Nuevo Mirador Stadium and it was Almeria’s sixth-preseason friendly as they get ready to begin the new Segunda Division campaign.

-Sadiq fired the Rojiblancos ahead in the 10th minute but the lead was short-lived as Rober Gonzalez grabbed Real Betis’ equaliser, seven minutes later.
+Sadiq fired the Rojiblancos ahead in the 10th minute but the lead was short-lived as Robert Gonzalez grabbed Real Betis’ equaliser, seven minutes later.

 Editors' Picks